+C8 Entrance exams

+Yes

+No

-Entrance exams C8 Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2009.
-C8A ADMISSION Consider if Require Recommend Require for Some C8A Submitted ~ ~ •
+C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2011.

+C8A ADMISSION

+C8A Require Recommend Require for Some Consider if Not Used

+Submitted

-C8A SAT of ACT X
+C8A SAT or ACT Х

-ACT only
+C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2009, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2010, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):